datasaur-ai/api-client-example/create-project-async/readme.md

     - The expected prefix can be overridden by providing the `single_pass_prefix` argument
 - Multi-pass
   - These files are assigned to several labelers
-  - The number of labelers assigned to multi-pass files can be configured with the `multi_pass_labeler_count` argument
+  - The number of labelers assigned to each multi-pass files can be configured with the `multi_pass_labeler_count` argument
   - The name of single-pass files should be prefixed by `multi-`
     - The expected prefix can be overridden by providing the `multi_pass_prefix` argument